Urinary tract infection (UTI) in children

 • A urinary tract infection (UTI) is an infection in the urine (wee).

-• UTIs are common in children and can cause them to have high temperatures and become unwell.
+• UTIs are common in tamariki and can cause them to have high temperatures and become unwell.

-• Babies/pēpi under 12 months need investigation after a UTI to see if there's anything wrong with their urinary tract.
+• Pēpi under 12 months of age need investigation after a UTI to see if anything is wrong with their urinary tract.

 Feverish child lies in bed with teddy

-The urinary tract is made up of the kidneys, ureters, bladder, and urethra.
+The urinary tract is the kidneys, ureters, bladder, and urethra.

 The kidneys filter and remove waste and water from the blood to produce urine.
 The urine travels from the kidneys down 2 narrow tubes called the ureters.
 The urine is then stored in the bladder.